pierrelouisdelx/NeurofluxDisorderDetection/README.md

 Optuna was used for hyperparameter tuning to optimize the performance of both models.
 Training progress was monitored using TensorBoard.
 All training and hyperparameter tuning were done on a T4 GPU on Kaggle and google colab.

+After having trained the models, the best hyperparameters were found to be:

 ## Performance Metrics

 The models are evaluated using multiple metrics: